 The Labor in Vain Farm House sits on 284 acres between the gates at the end of Labor in Vain and Fox Rd.
 Records for the construction dates vary.
 The previous owners of the house had a sign on it with the date 1720, but the Ipswich Historical Commission records date it to 1680 / 1741.
-The Ipswich Patriot properties site inverted the earlier date and inaccurately lists it as 1860.

 A further point of confusion is the address.
 The Historical Commission gives the address as “51 Labor in Vain, formerly Fox Creek.”
 The Ipswich Patriot Properties site lists it as #10, building 3, Fox Creek Rd.
 The Ipswich assessors card has the following note: “Gated.
 No Access, August 2020.
 Address changes per public safety.
 10 Fox Creek = Main House, bldg.
 1. 10 Fox Creek bldg.
 2 is house in need of repair near water and was 21 Fox Creek.
 10 Fox Creek (bldg 3) was red, brown house.”
 The present owners have a huge sign on the front of the building with the number 31.